Can vs. May

 Occasionally, you may hear someone say something like, “I cannot but argue when you say such silly things.”
-The expression cannot but is actually a shorthand way of saying “cannot help but.”
+The expression cannot but argue is actually an old-fashioned way of saying “cannot help arguing.”
 You may also hear the expression can but, which means “can only.”

 Example: We can but do our best to arrive on time.

 1. Can/May you imagine a world without war?

 2. Can/May I call you for a date?